Skyvell/itx/README.md

 This is a command line tool for traversing the blockchain and extracting transactions according to userspecified rules.

 ## Prerequisites
-- A local copy of Icon's blockchain (see the "Accuire a local copy of the blockchain database" section for instructions).
+- A local copy of Icon's blockchain (see the "Acquire a local copy of the blockchain database" section for instructions).
 - Program is only tested on Linux.

 ## Installation